A11y Consulting Site

 The Problem

-EdTech platforms are built to educate, but many of them exclude the learners who need them most.
-One in five Americans lives with a disability, yet most educational software fails basic accessibility standards — unlabeled forms, missing heading hierarchy, no keyboard navigation, insufficient contrast.
-Over 4,000 ADA lawsuits were filed in 2024, and Title II compliance is now tied to federal education funding.
+EdTech platforms are built to educate, but many exclude the learners who need them most.
+One in five Americans lives with a disability, yet many educational platforms fall short of basic accessibility standards — unlabeled forms, missing heading hierarchy, no keyboard navigation, insufficient contrast.
+In 2024 alone, over 4,000 ADA-related web and digital accessibility lawsuits were filed in federal and state courts (UsableNet, 2024), and Title II compliance is now tied to federal education funding.
 The need is urgent, but many EdTech teams do not know where to start or what to fix first.

 I wanted to bridge that gap: take my 7 years of classroom experience working directly with disabled students and translate it into actionable, approachable accessibility consulting that meets EdTech teams where they are.